TheLostHomeyAppRepositories/com.ngbs.icon/README.txt

-Thermostat controls for the NGBS iCON surface heating/cooling system
+Control and monitor your NGBS iCON thermostats and surface heating/cooling system from Homey.